Kathakali: Related dance forms

 Kathakali-style, costume rich, musical drama are found in other cultures.
 For example, the Japanese Noh (能) integrates masks, costumes and various props in a dance-based performance, requiring highly trained actors and musicians.
 Emotions are primarily conveyed by stylized gestures while the costumes communicate the nature of the characters in a Noh performance, as in Kathakali.
 In both, costumed men have traditionally performed all the roles including those of women in the play.
 The training regimen and initiation of the dance-actors in both cultures have many similarities.

 Kabuki, another Japanese art form, has similarities to Kathakali.
 Jīngjù, a Chinese art of dance-acting (zuo), like Kathakali presents artists with elaborate masks, costumes and colorfully painted faces.
-Balinese dance also shares similarities.
+Balinese dance as well as tibetan art forms also shares similarities.